JanJereczek/FastIsostasy.jl/README.md

 The animation below depicts:

-a.
-The ice-load anomaly with respect to 30 kiloyears before present as reconstructed in [GLAC1D](https://www.physics.mun.ca/~lev/dataAccess.html).
+  *(a)* The ice-load anomaly with respect to 30 kiloyears before present as reconstructed in [GLAC1D](https://www.physics.mun.ca/~lev/dataAccess.html).
 Thus essentially simulate the isostatic adjustment induced by the last deglaciation.

-b.
-The displacement rate of the bedrock resulting from changes in the ice load.
+  *(b)* The displacement rate of the bedrock resulting from changes in the ice load.

-c.
-The total displacement obtained by integrating the rate.
+  *(c)* The total displacement obtained by integrating the rate.

 ![Deglaciation](docs/src/assets/loaduplift_isostate_N128.gif)